 Key Points for Scheduling Meetings:

-- Each year City boards, commissions, and committees cumulatively hold more than 550 meetings.
+- Each year City boards and commissions cumulatively hold more than 550 meetings.
 With several dozen active groups competing for a limited number of meeting venues—especially for televised meetings—it is important to start planning for meetings early and collaborate with staff liaisons to make sure the scheduling process goes smoothly

 - Avoid scheduling meetings for dates identified as City holidays and/or other recommended holiday observances